formly-js/angular-formly/CONTRIBUTING.md

 1. run `npm install`
 2. run `npm start` (if you're on a windows machine, see [this issue](https://github.com/formly-js/angular-formly/issues/305))
 3. write tests & code in ES6 goodness :-)
-4. commit your changes to the `src/` directory only please.
-Also, please keep PRs changing only what the specific issue is addressing.
-In your commit message, add a reference to the issue it's addressing (i.e. Fixes issue with templateManipulators #153)
+4. run `git add src/`
+5. run `npm run commit` and follow the prompt (this ensures that your commit message follows our guidelines).
-5. notice that there's a pre-commit hook that runs to ensure tests pass and coverage doesn't drop to prevent the build from breaking :-)
+6. notice that there's a pre-commit hook that runs to ensure tests pass and coverage doesn't drop to prevent the build from breaking :-)
-6. push your changes
+7. push your changes
-7. create a PR with a link to the original issue
+8. create a PR with a link to the original issue
-8. wait patiently :-)
+9. wait patiently :-)

 #### Notes